-The Company's main focus during fiscal year 2004 and in the three months to September 30, 2004 was to undertake human clinical testing of phenoxodiol.
-During the three months ended September 30, 2004 the Company continued to recruit patients into the existing clinical trial program.
-In November 2004, the Company announced that the U.S. Food and Drug Administration (FDA) has granted phenoxodiol Fast Track status for its intended use as a chemosensitizing agent in patients with recurrent late stage ovarian cancer.
-Under the FDA Modernization Act of 1997, designation as a Fast Track product means that phenoxodiol is eligible for certain accelerated marketing approval programs.
+Also, in November 2004, the Company announced that the U.S. Food and Drug Administration (FDA) has granted intravenous phenoxodiol in combination with pacitaxel or cisplatin [fast track] status for its intended use as a chemo-sensitizing agent in patients with recurrent late stage ovarian cancer that is resistant or refractory to platins and taxanes.
+The Company also applied for and recently received, fast track designation from the FDA for oral phenoxodiol for prostatic adenocarcinoma that is refractory to both hormonal and cytotoxic chemotherapy.
+Under the FDA Modernization Act of 1997, designation as a [fast track product means that phenoxodiol is eligible for certain accelerated marketing approval programs.
+We cannot assure you that we will receive any regulatory approvals.

 The Company does not employ any staff directly but obtains services from Novogen under a services agreement.
 The Company has incurred losses since inception and expects to incur operating losses and generate negative cash flows from operations for the foreseeable future as it expands research and development activities and moves phenoxodiol into later stages of development.
-As of September 30, 2004, the Company had accumulated losses of \$12,924,000.
+As of December 31, 2004, the Company had accumulated losses of \$14,299,000.